EphraimFriedman/Restaurant-review/part-3/README.md

 ---------

-1. Add a link to delete restaurants to all the restaurants the user created
+Add a link to delete restaurants to all the restaurants the user created

+![](mockups/home-page-with-delete-restaurant-link.png)

-1. When the user clicks the delete link
+When the user clicks the delete link
   * the user should be taken back to the home page
-  * the restaurant should no longer display on the page
+  * the restaurant should no longer appear on the page

-![](mockups/home-page-with-delete-restaurant-link.png)
 ![](mockups/home-page-with-restaurant-deleted.png)

 ### Release 3: Review